 Our team of diabetes treatment experts will help you manage your diabetes and maintain a healthy, active lifestyle.
 Your St. Joseph Health diabetes care team, led by your primary care physician, will explain the many treatments available to help you lead a long and healthy life following diagnosis.

 You’re an individual with needs, preferences, values, and priorities that need to be considered when creating your diabetes treatment plan.
 That’s why our diabetes specialists work so hard to get to know you and personalize your treatment.
 We want to be your personal diabetes management support team.

-- Type 1 - Develops in children and young adults.
-In Type 1 Diabetes, the body does not produce enough or any insulin.
+- Type 1 diabetes develops in children and young adults because the body does not produce enough, or any, insulin.

-- Type 2 - the most common form of diabetes, affecting roughly 30 million Americans.
+- Type 2 diabetes is the most common form, affecting roughly 30 million Americans.
 As a result of type 2 diabetes, the body cannot produce enough insulin, or the insulin produced is ignored by the body.

 Currently, there is no cure for diabetes.
 However, there are many treatments available for diabetics to lead long and healthy lives.
 Following your doctor’s instructions closely can improve the length and quality of your life.

 It’s important to be aware of the symptoms of diabetes, because early prevention and treatment are best for avoiding permanent complications.
 Your St. Joseph Health primary care physician can help provide pinpoint accuracy in diagnosing diabetes, but here are some of the warning signs that may indicate that you have diabetes or prediabetes.

 Contact your primary care physician immediately if you have any of the symptoms below: